 data projector - Computer Definition

 A device that projects computer output onto a white or silver fabric screen that is wall, ceiling or tripod mounted.
 It is widely used in classrooms and auditoriums for instruction and slide presentations.
-A data projector has a VGA socket for computer screen input at resolutions such as 800x600, 1024x768 and 1280x1024.
-Many units also support TV with a composite video input for a VCR, DVD or cable box.
-Some projectors support all the analog and digital TV interfaces and are used for home theater projection (see front-projection TV).
+For projectors designed primarily to display movies, see front-projection TV.
+A data projector has a VGA input for resolutions such as 1024x768, 1280x1024 and higher.
+Most units also have HDMI inputs for Blu-ray/DVD players, cable boxes and other movie sources.
+Older projectors support the analog TV interfaces (composite, component and S-video).
 Increasingly Smaller and Lighter In the 1980s, the first data projectors weighed more than 40 pounds, using a single cathode ray tube (CRT) to project a monochrome image.
 When color units came out, they weighed even more because of their three CRTs (red, green and blue).
-CRT projection systems have mostly given way to smaller, more convenient technologies, although they still offer the highest quality.
+CRT projection systems have given way to smaller, more convenient technologies, although they still offer high quality.
 In the 1990s, projectors became transparent LCD panels, but although significantly lighter than CRTs, they required an overhead projector for illumination (see LCD panel).
 By the turn of the century, projectors shrank to only a few pounds (see microdisplay), and within a few years to only a few ounces (see microprojector).
-See extended desktop mode, front-projection TV and rear-projection TV.
+See extended desktop mode.